mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template.markdown

 def confirm(token):
     try:
         email = ts.loads(token, salt='email-confirm-key', max_age=86400)
-    # The token can either expire or be invalid
     except:
         abort(404)
-    # Get the user from the database
     user = models.User.query.filter_by(email=email).first()
-    # The user has confirmed his or her email address
     user.confirmation = True
-    # Update the database with the user
     db.session.commit()
-    # Send to the signin page
     flash(
         'Your email address has been confirmed, you can sign in.', 'positive') return redirect(url_for('userbp.signin'))